Canada's conserved areas

 How this indicator was calculated

 Terrestrial ecozones with high levels of urbanization and development or widespread agriculture tend to have small proportions of conserved area.
-For example, the Mixedwood Plains (in southern Ontario and along the St. Lawrence River) has only 2.5% of its area conserved and the Prairies has 6%.
-On the other hand, terrestrial ecozones with a high proportion of conserved area tend to be remote or have high recreation value.
+For example, the Mixedwood Plains (in southern Ontario and along the St. Lawrence River) has only 3% of its area conserved and the Prairies has 6%.
+On the other hand, terrestrial ecozones that are in remote areas or have a high recreation value tend to have a high proportion of conserved area.
 For example, ecozones in the western mountain ranges have 19% or more of their area conserved.

 Recent efforts have rapidly increased the amount of area conserved in some marine ecozones.
-Tuvaijuittuq Marine Protected Area in the Arctic Basin is the largest marine protected area in Canada, increasing the proportion of the ecozone protected from less than 1% to 37.8%.
-Marine refugesFootnote 2 in the Offshore Pacific, Newfoundland-Labrador Shelves and Gulf of St. Lawrence have helped to conserve more than 10% of each of these ecozones.
+For example, the Tuvaijuittuq Marine Protected Area in the Arctic Basin is the largest marine protected area in Canada.
+It was first designated as a protected area under the Oceans Act in 2019 and protections were extended in 2024.
+Upon establishment, it has increased the proportion of the ecozone protected from less than 1% to 37.8%.
+Marine refugesFootnote 2 (OECM) in the Offshore Pacific, Newfoundland-Labrador Shelves and Gulf of St. Lawrence have helped to conserve more than 5% of each of these ecozones.
 However, the Hudson Bay Complex, Western Arctic and Southern Shelf ecozones have less than 5% of their area conserved.

 Each ecozone is unique, and conservation involves the inclusion of areas that are representative of different parts of the ecozone and sites of special value.
 Challenges to establishing conserved areas include competition from other uses, such as agriculture, industry or urban development, and limitations on the extent of ecologically intact areas available within the ecozone.